Agency: Deadly California fire caused by homeowner equipment

 The fire was one of more than 170 that torched the state in October 2017.
 It destroyed more than 5,600 structures over more than 57 square miles (148 sq. kilometers) in Sonoma and Napa counties.

-The cause came as a relief to PG&E, which plans to file for bankruptcy protection next week, citing billions of dollars in potential damages and lawsuits it faces from other deadly wildfires for which it has been determined to be at fault.
+PG&E previously said it plans to file for bankruptcy protection next week, citing billions of dollars in potential damages from lawsuits linking its equipment to other deadly blazes for which it has been determined to be at fault.

+The company said in a statement that despite Thursday's finding, PG&E "still faces extensive litigation, significant potential liabilities and a deteriorating financial situation."

+"This underscores the idea that we all have a role to play in wildfire prevention," said Dodd a frequent critic of PG&E, who noted that the company has already been found at fault for more than a dozen other Northern California wildfires.

+PG&E said in a Jan.
+2 court filing that it believed a handyman performing unlicensed electrical work started the wine country fire.

-One witness reported seeing a transformer explode.
-Another reported seeing the fire approach a PG& E power pole.
+In the report released Thursday by the state, one witness reported seeing a transformer explode.
+Another reported seeing the fire approach a PG&E power pole.

 One witness, Charlie Brown Jr. of Calistoga, said the electrical wiring leading from the property where investigators concluded the fire started had not been used in years.